SmartThingsCommunity/st-device-sdk-c/.github/PULL_REQUEST_TEMPLATE.md

 ## Marking lists
 - [ ] I have read the [Contributing Guidelines](https://github.com/SmartThingsCommunity/st-device-sdk-c/blob/master/CONTRIBUTING.md).
 - [ ] I have read the [Samsung Individual CLA](https://github.com/SmartThingsCommunity/st-device-sdk-c/blob/master/doc/SAMSUNGCLA.docx) and agree with it
-     * We(STDK project team) may ask you to sign it for larger changes.
+     * We (SmartThings Device SDK team) may ask you to sign it for larger changes.
 In this case, once we receive it, we'll be able to accept your pull requests according to relevant laws.

 - I submitted this PR against the correct branch:
   - [ ] This pull-request is based on the latest [develop](https://github.com/SmartThingsCommunity/st-device-sdk-c/tree/develop) branch.